getting-oriented-guy-on-mat

 Nick spends 50-100 hours on The FP each month.
 Additionally, paying our technical bills and compensating our part-time staff for the work Nick can’t do on his own requires around $25,000 annually.
 Your support really matters!

 We are proud of our awesome thank you benefits for donors!
-Depending on how you give, these can include mp3 downloads, more detailed lesson notes and cross-references, over 70 additional lessons with another new lesson every month, and even quarterly live video Project updates and lessons with Nick.
+All donors can access My Journey, Bonus Video Lessons, mp3 downloads of our free lessons, and more detailed lesson notes, cross-references, and lesson searches.
+Patron-level donors gain access to over 85 additional lessons and quarterly live video Feldenkrais Project updates and lessons with Nick.

 By donating as little as $3 per month you can join the Feldenkrais Project, enjoy donor benefits, and support our work to share the life-changing benefits of Feldenkrais study as widely as possible.